 If you need any extra information on renting a boat or a yacht on Paros or Antiparos, then please contact us here [email protected] or +30 69 34 620 501

 Scuba Diving, Kayaking, Fishing and Pedaloe Boating: instructors and equipment can be found at the organized water sports club of Antiparos.

-Discover the underwater world of the Greek islands, we can provide you with the snorkeling equipment and advise you where to go.
+Discover the underwater world of the Greek islands, we can provide you with the snorkelling equipment and advise you where to go.